Build strategy with actionable goals.Learn about OKRs

 Share Your Journey In Implementing Agile Foundations

 Share your journey with your organization and ask for their help.
-This is not meant to be an invitation to cry on their shoulder or dump on their lap.
-As the saying goes, good leaders throw up, not down.
+This doesn’t mean offloading all your stress onto others or seeking sympathy.
+As the saying goes, good leaders throw up, not down — meaning they process challenges in a way that uplifts their team rather than burdening them.

 Listen attentively